Court Advocacy Unit

 The Court Advocacy Unit is the foundation of the program.
-Created in 1985, its objectives are to provide comprehensive services to crime victims involved in the criminal justice system through the prosecution of the offender(s).
+Created in 1985, its objectives is to provide comprehensive services to crime victims involved in the criminal justice system through the prosecution of the offender(s).
 The unit provides services to victims whether or not they are involved with the prosecution of an offender.

 Advising victims of the status of the case